 Above: DAR wedding with 124 wedding guests.
 We had the ceremony outside, though it’s not marked here.
 We moved the cocktail hour to the Library due to chilly weather and we did the champagne tower there.
 After dinner in O’Byrne, we danced outside later on.

 DAR offers so many great spots for pictures, for both groups and just the couple.
 I highly recommend doing a first look before the ceremony so that you can really optimize all these great spots.
 Make sure your wedding day timeline also denotes the time of sunset, to take advantage of golden hour.

 I hope you enjoyed my Ultimate Guide to DAR Weddings in Washington DC.
 If anything is unclear, if I missed something, or if you have questions, please contact me.
-I am always happy to offer advice!
+I want to help you plan your DAR wedding!